WINSDK/notes/Investment Appraisal.md

-Investment appraisal refers to a method of evaluating the profit or <br>
-desirability of an investment project.
+Investment appraisal refers to a method of evaluating the profit or desirability of an investment project.

 ## Factors considered in an appraisal
 * The initial cost of the investment